 After a handful of small parts in shows such as "Veronica Mars" and "Desperate Housewives" in 2006 and 2007, Mr. Hammer's breakthrough came after securing the role of Billy Graham in 2008's "Billy: The Early Years".
 In 2009, he went on to appear as Gabriel Edwards in 4 episodes of "Gossip Girl" and as Morgan in 5 episodes of "Reaper".
 His performance as twins Cameron Winklevoss and Tyler Winklevoss in hit film "The Social Network" propelled his career to new heights in 2010 and he would also later voice the twins in a 2012 episode of "The Simpsons" entitled "The D'oh-cial Network".
 In 2012, he earned a Screen Actors Guild Award nomination for his performance as Clyde Tolson in "J. Edgar" and starred as Prince Alcott in "Mirror Mirror" opposite Julia Roberts.
 His net starring role came as the title role (aka John Reid) in Disney's "The Lone Ranger" alongside Johnny Depp in 2013.

 Other recent Hollywood films in Mr. Hammer's résumé include "Entourage" and the role of Illya Kuryakin in "The Man from U.N.C.L.E." in 2015, "Nocturnal Animals" and "Mine" in 2016, "Final Portrait" and voicing the role of Jackson Storm in Disney-Pixar's "Cars 3" in 2017, "Sorry to Bother You," "Hotel Mumbai," and "On the Basis of Sex" in 2018, and "Wounds" in 2019.
 Arguably his most critically acclaimed performance to date was his role as Oliver in the 2017 film "Call Me By Your Name," earning him a nominations for 'Best Performance by an Actor in a Supporting Role in a Motion Picture' at the 2018 Golden Globes.

 The Second Stage Theater production of Young Jean Lee's Straight White Men at the Hayes Theater from June 29 through to September 9, 2018, marked Mr. Hammer's Broadway debut.
-He returns to the Great White Way for the Broadway premiere of Tracy Letts' The Minutes at the Cort Theatre on February 25, 2020 and was scheduled to continue through June 14.
+He returned to the Great White Way for the Broadway premiere of Tracy Letts' The Minutes at the Cort Theatre on February 25, 2020 and was scheduled to continue through June 14.
 However, due to the COVID-19 pandemic, this production has now been postponed.